semicoderunner/cloudcomputingnotes/README.md

 **kill processid**         (stop any process)<br>
 **ping google.com**        (It will ping google.com)<br>
 **grep**                   (grep command is used to match patterns and show it as output)<br>
+**egrep "loans?" file.txt** (this command is for nextended regix expressins now this command will show all the words with loan and loans )
+**Zgrep "loan" file.txt.gz**  (this command is used to match pattern and get output from a zip file)<br>
 **ls home | grep ubuntu**  (it will show all the folders or files that are in home folder)<br>
 **grep -i** -i flag is used to remove case sensitivity now it brings all the pattern even if its in capital or small letter that matches.
 **ping -c 2 google.com**   (It will ping the google.com 2 times)<br>